selvinortiz/craft.spamguard/readme.md

 - Install the `spamguard` plugin via the control panel
 - Visit the settings page to add your `API Key` and `Origin URL`

+### About Rocket
+You may have noticed that withing the `spamguard` folder there is a folder called `rocket`.
+This folder contains composer packages used by this plugin and some helper classes & functions.

 ### Usage/Example
 If you had a blog and were concerned about `comment` spam, from your templates you could...